-This past February, Joe, a 17-year-old Richfield High School senior, was thrilled to be crowned the Fire and Ice King.
+His infectious team spirit was noticed by his classmates during his senior year of high school.
+In February 2021, Joe was crowned Richfield High School's Fire and Ice King.
 The moment was literally the crowning achievement to a busy and successful high school experience.

-Joe has received cerebral palsy care at Gillette Children's for the past 14 years and is the personification of Gillette’s mission of CAN.
-Doctors at Gillette diagnosed Joe as having quadriplegic cerebral palsy when he was 3 years old.
+Joe is the personification of Gillette’s mission of CAN.
+Doctors at Gillette diagnosed Joe as having quadriplegic cerebral palsy when he was 3-years-old.
 His level of cerebral palsy means all four of his limbs are affected and he has difficulty speaking.
 He uses a power wheelchair and an augmentative and alternative communication device that runs on his iPad.

-His family credits the expert medical care Joe has received at Gillette as the key to his success as a high school student.
-“The people at Gillette are always looking for ways to make Joe’s life even better,” says his mother, Kristi Carr.
-“Having a power chair, a tray, iPad mount and chair standing pieces helps Joe be independent at school,” Kristi adds.
+His family credits the expert medical care Joe has received at Gillette as the key to his success as a high school student and active citizen.“The people at Gillette are always looking for ways to make Joe’s life even better,” his mother, Kristi, explains.
+“Having a power chair, a tray, iPad mount and chair standing pieces helps Joe be independent at school,” she adds.